Avaray/gip/README.md

 Usage with custom services:
 `> gip "https://ipv4.icanhazip.com/" "https://ifconfig.me/ip"`
 Currently you need to pass full, valid URL (including protocol).
 It will change in next version(s).
 Passing your own services will not prioritize them.
-You will get answer from fastest service anyway.
+You will get answer from the fastest service anyway.